shane-tomlinson/timers/README.md

 timers where you can gather collective statistics such as total elapsed time, the average elapsed time, and standard deviation.

+This can be used in either the browser or as a CommonJS module (i.e.
+NodeJS).

 ##Usage

     // Start a timer that is not a member of a set